-Moving an environment and resizing or encrypting Amazon EBS volumes - AWS Cloud9
+Moving an AWS Cloud9 IDE from Amazon EBS volumes - AWS Cloud9

-Moving an environment and resizing or encrypting Amazon EBS volumes
+Moving an AWS Cloud9 IDE from Amazon EBS volumes

 You can move an AWS Cloud9 development environment from one Amazon EC2 instance to another.
 For example, you might want to do the following actions: